Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist.

 Video Credit: Crypto Freak

-Should you be welding overhead or uphill you will need welding wire with certain properties, so look for welding wires that support this.
+When you’re welding overhead or uphill you’ll need welding wire with certain properties, so look for welding wires that support this.

 Welding thicker gauges with a lower powered welder may need you to prepare the weld joint and take multiple weld passes to ‘fill up’ the joint.
 Look for welding wire that supports multiple passes if you’re doing this or risk a failed weld joint.